Space-00/Ronime/README.md

 **Screenshots of Ronime :**

-Ronime was programmed to be simnple and easy to use
+Ronime was programmed to be simple and easy to use

 <p align="center">
   <img src="https://github.com/Space-00/Ronime/blob/main/Screenshots/1.jpg" alt="App Screenshot">